YoloPopo/Dynamic-Neural-Networks/README.md

 .
 └── Dynamic Neural Networks.ipynb   # Jupyter Notebook containing all three implementations.
 ```

-*(Note: If you plan to provide datasets or helper files in the future, they can be added here.)*

 ---

 ## Part 1: Scaled Dot-Product Attention